 Configure the Kuma CNI

-Kuma CNI can be leveraged in the two installation methods for Kubernetes: using kumactl and with Helm .
-The default settings are tuned for OpenShift with Multus, therefore to use it in other environments we need to set the relevant configuration parameters.
+Install the CNI using either kumactl or Helm .
+The default settings are tuned for OpenShift with Multus.
+To use it in other environments, set the relevant configuration parameters.

-Kuma CNI applies NetworkAttachmentDefinition(NAD) to applications in a namespace with kuma.io/sidecar-injection label.
-To apply NAD to the applications not in a Mesh, add the label kuma.io/sidecar-injection with the value disabled to the namespace.
+Kuma CNI applies NetworkAttachmentDefinitions to applications in any namespace with kuma.io/sidecar-injection label.
+To apply NetworkAttachmentDefinitions to applications not in a Mesh, add the label kuma.io/sidecar-injection with the value disabled to the namespace.

 Installation